 Day 3 Options: Day Trips or Local Experiences

-- Leshan Giant Buddha -see the massive buddah carved into the mountain side.
-Day trips here are easy, you can join a tour or jump on the train yourself (although it does require a taxi or bus on each end).
-This is where you book your tickets, there are options to add a sightseeing bus once there (get your own transport to Leshan), a complete tour or just the entry ticket.
+We went to see the massive buddha carved into the mountain side.
+You can join a tour or jump on the train yourself (although it does require a taxi or bus on each end).

-- Dujiangyan – This town is home to the other Panda Research Facility, a really beautiful library, a scenic area that includes gardens, temples and river views and most importantly an ancient irrigation system that has to be seen by day and night when it is lit up and becomes the ‘River of Blue Tears’.
+We visited this town which is home to the other Panda Research Facility, a really beautiful bookstore, a scenic area that includes gardens, temples and river views and most importantly an ancient irrigation system that has to be seen by day and night when it is lit up and becomes the ‘River of Blue Tears’.

-3-Day Chengdy Itinerary Option 2 City Vibes + take it slow, sip coffee in cute cafes or tea in teahouses and soak up the city:
+The plan for the day is to sip coffee in cute cafes, tea in teahouses and soak up the city:

 - Visit Dongjiao Jiyi for its trendy shopping area, creative park and coffee shops.